eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 ##  Rolling Update
 To perform Rolling type update without stopping active workspaces, the following preconditions required:

-- Make sure deployment update strategy set to Rolling
+- Make sure deployment update strategy set to Rolling;
-- Make sure there is full API compatibility between new master and old ws agent versions, as well as database compatibility (since it is impossible to use DB migrations on this update mode).
+- Make sure there is full API compatibility between new master and old ws agent versions, as well as database compatibility (since it is impossible to use DB migrations on this update mode);
-- Make sure `terminationGracePeriodSeconds` deployment parameter has enough value (see details below)
+- Make sure `terminationGracePeriodSeconds` deployment parameter has enough value (see details below).

 After that preconditions is done, press Deploy button or execute `oc rollout latest che` from cli client will start the process.